ÃÛÌÒÖ±²¥

 • Geopolitical Competition: Space race, great power competition

 • Tasic, M. (2021).
-Discordant World of ‘Unknown Nations’: The Problem of Ethicization of National Identity.
+Discordant world of ‘unknown nations’: The problem of ethicization of national identity.
 International Studies, 58(3), 283–301.

 • Tasic, M. (2019).
-Northwest Pacific—Exploring North Korea’s Asymmetric Military Strategy.
-Naval War College Review, 72(4), 53–73.
+Northwest Pacific—exploring North Korea’s asymmetric military strategy.
+Naval War College Review, 72(4), 53–73.Ìý

 • Lee, K. Y., & Tasic, M. (2011).
-Secret Intelligence and State Structures: The Influence of Secret Intelligences on the Transformation of Modern State Structures.
-Institute of International and Area Studies.
+Secret intelligence and state structures: The influence of secret intelligences on the transformation of modern state structures.
 IIAS Research Series, 8(4), 136–165.

 • Tasic, M. (2003).
-The Phantom Limb Phenomenon.
+The phantom limb phenomenon.
 Journal for Social Sciences TEME, 27(2), 1–47.

 • Tasic, M. (2003).
-Out from the Very Middle.
+Out from the very middle.
 Journal for Social Sciences TEME, 27(1).

-• Tasic, M., & Zangmo, J. (2020, December 3-5).
-Cyberwarfare: In Desperate Need of a Doctrine (pp. 4–16).
-Proceedings of the 7th Peace and Conflict Resolution Conference [PCRC2020].
-Tomorrow People Organization.
-Bangkok, Thailand.
+• Tasic, M., & Zangmo, J. (2020, December 3–5).
+Cyberwarfare: In desperate need of a doctrine.
+In Proceedings of the 7th Peace and Conflict Resolution Conference (pp. 4–16).
+Tomorrow People Organization.Ìý

-• Tasic, M., & Khing, Z. M. (2020, December 3-5).
-Covert Operations: Means or Ends? (pp. 32–45).
-Proceedings of the 7th Peace and Conflict Resolution Conference [PCRC2020].
-Tomorrow People Organization.
-Bangkok, Thailand.
+• Tasic, M., & Khing, Z. M. (2020, December 3–5).
+Covert operations: Means or ends?
+In Proceedings of the 7th Peace and Conflict Resolution Conference (pp. 32–45).
+Tomorrow People Organization.Ìý

-• Tasic, M., & Sethichaiyen, O. (2019, November 15-17).
-Private Military and Security Companies: Efficiency versus Accountability (pp. 105–117).
-Proceedings of the 6th Peace and Conflict Resolution Conference [PCRC2019].
-Tomorrow People Organization.
-Bangkok, Thailand.
+• Tasic, M., & Sethichaiyen, O. (2019, November 15–17).
+Private military and security companies: Efficiency versus accountability.
+In Proceedings of the 6th Peace and Conflict Resolution Conference (pp. 105–117).
+Tomorrow People Organization.Ìý

-• Tasic, M. (2019, March 21-23).
-Conceptual Reality: National Identity as Part of Ethical History (pp. 13–24).
-Proceedings of the Asian Conference on Ethics, Religion & Philosophy [ACERP2019].
-IAFOR.
-Tokyo, Japan.Ìý
+• Tasic, M. (2019, March 21–23).
+Conceptual reality: National identity as part of ethical history.
+In Proceedings of the Asian Conference on Ethics, Religion & Philosophy (pp. 13–24).
+IAFOR.Ìý

 • Tasic, M. (2018, March 22–24).
-Re-conceptualizing the Cult of Sava Zeus (pp. 155-166).
-Proceedings of the Asian Conference on Ethics, Religion & Philosophy [ACERP2018].
-IAFOR.
-Kobe, Japan.Ìý
+Re-conceptualizing the cult of Sava Zeus.
+In Proceedings of the Asian Conference on Ethics, Religion & Philosophy (pp. 155–166).
+IAFOR.Ìý

 • Tasic, M. (2019, November 13).
-North Korea’s Strategic Approach, Under the Auspices of Big Brother.
+North Korea’s strategic approach, under the auspices of big brother.
 The Diplomat.

 • Tasic, M. (2017, September 15).
-The North Korean Crisis: Lessons from the Past.
+The North Korean crisis: Lessons from the past.
 IPP Review.

 Ìý

-• Intro to Political Theory (ICP-280.1)
+• ICP 280.1 – Introduction to Political Theory

-• Research Methods in Political Science (ICP-302)
+• ICP 302 – Research Methods in Political Science

-• European Integration and External Relations (ICP/ES-203)
+• ICP/ES 203 – European Integration and External Relations